rust-lang/rfcs/text/0000-hidden-impls.md

 While we think that will be the most likely usage, we also believe that more fine grained control is beneficial for larger projects with many people involved in the development of those projects.
-Therefore, this RFC proposes that visibility modifiers (such as `pub(super)`) be permitted on `impl` to hide implementations from different parts of the crate.
+Therefore, this RFC proposes that all visibility modifiers (such as `pub(super)`) be permitted on `impl` to hide implementations from different parts of the crate.